Matter wave: Experimental confirmation

-The de Broglie hypothesis and the existence of matter waves has been confirmed for other elementary particles, neutral atoms and even molecules have been shown to be wave-like.
+The de Broglie hypothesis and the existence of matter waves has been confirmed for other elementary particles, neutral atoms, and even molecules.

 The first electron wave interference patterns directly demonstrating wave–particle duality used electron biprisms (essentially a wire placed in an electron microscope) and measured single electrons building up the diffraction pattern.

 A close copy of the famous double-slit experiment using electrons through physical apertures gave the movie shown.

 Matter wave double slit diffraction pattern building up electron by electron.
-Each white dot represents a single electron hitting a detector; with a statistically large number of electrons interference fringes appear.
+Each white dot represents a single electron hitting a detector.
+With a statistically large number of electrons, interference fringes appear.

 Electrons

 In 1927 at Bell Labs, Clinton Davisson and Lester Germer fired slow-moving electrons at a crystalline nickel target.
 The diffracted electron intensity was measured, and was determined to have a similar angular dependence to diffraction patterns predicted by Bragg for x-rays.
 At the same time George Paget Thomson and Alexander Reid at the University of Aberdeen were independently firing electrons at thin celluloid foils and later metal films, observing rings which can be similarly interpreted.
 (Alexander Reid, who was Thomson's graduate student, performed the first experiments but he died soon after in a motorcycle accident and is rarely mentioned.)
 Before the acceptance of the de Broglie hypothesis, diffraction was a property that was thought to be exhibited only by waves.
 Therefore, the presence of any diffraction effects by matter demonstrated the wave-like nature of matter.
 The matter wave interpretation was placed onto a solid foundation in 1928 by Hans Bethe, who solved the Schrödinger equation, showing how this could explain the experimental results.
 His approach is similar to what is used in modern electron diffraction approaches.

 This was a pivotal result in the development of quantum mechanics.
 Just as the photoelectric effect demonstrated the particle nature of light, these experiments showed the wave nature of matter.